Updated: 3 days ago

 Global economic policy certainty plummets: despite Bloomberg misinforming its sycophantic democrat readers about “Obama-era economic growth” (we already reviewed Obama’s robbery of $33 trillion for a $3.87 trillion resultant “growth”), the research cited highlights a key indicator of economic doom.
 Successful economies are stable and predictable.
 They do not thrive on information asymmetry and confusion.
 The reason governments and major institutions are floundering in stupidity and confusion, with low predictability is because the history of their decisions has produced information asymmetry, and perversion of valuation.

-Resilient value in an economy, in which valuation is accurate, productivity is correctly measured and remunerated, leads to stability and certainty.
-We enter the fog because of the army of shysters, swindlers, and incompetent economic idealists who buried the economic realists in their crusade of empty promises and Peter Pan delusions.
+Resilient value in an economy leads to stability and certainty.
+Valuation is accurate, and productivity is correctly measured and remunerated.
+We enter a fog because of the army of shysters, swindlers, and incompetent economic idealists who buried the economic realists in their crusade of empty promises and Peter Pan delusions.
 The global citizenry swallowed the empty promises like children chomping sugar-laced Flintstones vitamins.

 Homelessness is increasing: while 2/3 of homeless people owe their plight to a combination of drug addiction or psychiatric disorder, it is alarming that our municipal governments are so broke that they cannot take care of “the least amongst us.”
 Have we become so stupid and immoral that we think it’s compassionate to force our homeless to roam the streets in miserable “liberty” with medieval diseases, exposure, hunger, and loneliness?
 We refuse to arrest them and build institutions that can provide for them, until they can prove self-sufficiency?
 This “economically prosperous” nation prefers suffering of the homeless and feces in the streets to tough love and brotherly intervention?